Test Peptide Products

 1) Choose public vs paid testing and register your sample

-- Free, public testing (available for a limited list of products): Results are published to build a public dataset.
+- Free, public testing (available for a limited list of products, and with restrictive conditions such as the requirement to provide a batch identifier): Results are published to build a public dataset.

 - Paid testing: Available for additional products and blends.
-Pricing is listed in the registration form.
+Pricing is set by product, and is listed in the registration form.

 Register your sample with the testing request form.